Choreo Connect Overview¶

 - From the WSO2 API Manager Control Plane (Publisher).

-- When an API project is pushed via the command line tool apictl.
+- By pushing the API project via the command line tool APICTL.

 Communication Between the Components¶

 Communication between internal components of Choreo Connect (Adapter, Enforcer, Router, and API-M Control Plane) are secured via Mutual SSL.